How to Choose a CRE Branding Agency

 Look for genuine CRE and AEC experience

 Ask for case studies in your sector.
 Ask whether they have done lease-up branding, firm identity work for architecture practices, or portfolio branding for property management companies.
-The more specific their experience is to your world, the less you will spend educating them on how commercial real estate actually works.
+The more specific their experience is to your world, the less time you will spend educating them on how commercial real estate actually works.

 Ask to see work in your market and asset class